Skip to main content

 Benefit:

-This approach leverages the model's pattern recognition capabilities while providing concrete examples of the desired transformation.
+This approach uses the model's pattern recognition capabilities while providing concrete examples of the desired transformation.

 Advanced Techniques: Pushing the Boundaries